Documentation/Orra Press

 Aggressive Grab · All-Buttons-In Mode

 A fast-attack FET-style compressor with input-driven engagement.
-The INPUT knob takes the place of a threshold — you engage more compression by driving INPUT harder.
+The INPUT knob takes the place of a threshold - you engage more compression by driving INPUT harder.
 The hotter input also feeds a tanh saturation stage that scales with the amount of gain reduction, giving you the FET's characteristic harmonic glow when you push it.
+A separate THRESH knob sets the level the FET reacts tov1.1.0 - its default of −18 dB reproduces the classic fixed-threshold behavior, and you can lower it to engage the comp on full mixes without driving INPUT painfully hot.

 ControlRangePurpose